zachoriel/We-Have-C-At-Home/README.md

-# Memory Arena for Unity: Unsafe Memory Handled Safely, Minimal Garbage Collection
+# Memory Arena for Unity: Unsafe Memory Handled Safely, Zero Garbage Collection

 This is a high-performance memory management toolkit for Unity, inspired by [git-amend's excellent primer on memory arenas](https://www.youtube.com/watch?v=qIJxPAJ3R-I).
 It began as an experiment in unsafe code and evolved into a full-featured arena-based allocator with custom containers, tracking, logging, and benchmark tooling — all built to answer a single question: